Fuad I of Egypt: Early life

 Fuad was born in Giza Palace in Cairo, the fifth issue of Isma'il Pasha.
 He spent his childhood with his exiled father in Naples.
-He got his education from the military academy in Turin, Italy.
+He was educated at the military academy in Turin, Italy.
 His mother was Ferial Qadin.

-Prior to becoming sultan, Fuad had played a major role in the establishment of Egyptian University.
+Prior to becoming sultan, Fuad played a major role in the establishment of Egyptian University (now called Cairo University).
 He became the university's first rector in 1908, and remained in the post until his resignation in 1913.
 He was succeeded as rector by then-minister of Justice Hussein Rushdi Pasha.
 In 1913, Fuad made unsuccessful attempts to secure the throne of Albania for himself, which had obtained its independence from the Ottoman Empire a year earlier.
 At the time, Egypt and Sudan was ruled by his nephew, Abbas II, and the likelihood of Fuad becoming the monarch in his own country seemed remote.
 This, and the fact that the Muhammad Ali dynasty was of Albanian descent, encouraged Fuad to seek the Albanian throne.
 Fuad also served as president of the Egyptian Geographic Society from 1915 until 1918.